jonathanlking/YRS-Bike/TFL.md

 `latitude`
 `longitude`
-`number` (optional) - number of stations, by default will return all stations.
+`number` *optional* - number of stations, by default will return all stations.

 e.g. `/nearest/stations/?latitude=51.535630782&longitude=-0.155715844&number=10`

-**Returns array of TFL station id's and the distance away stations by default**
+**Returns array of TFL station ID's and distance away pairs**

 ---------------------------------------------